orcfax/docs/docs/FACT token/utility-token.md

-On January 9th, 2024 Orcfax announced published its [Orcfax Validator License Announcement](https://medium.com/@orcfax/orcfax-validator-license-announcement-5da07ef1439c), which outlined what potential node operators and non-validators could look forwardd to as licenses became available and as the incentivized testnet (ITN) was rolled out.
+On January 9th, 2024 Orcfax announced published its [Orcfax Validator License Announcement](https://medium.com/@orcfax/orcfax-validator-license-announcement-5da07ef1439c), which outlined what potential node operators and non-validators could look forward to as licenses became available and as the incentivized testnet (ITN) was rolled out.

 If, for whatever reason, a node reports irregular data or has persistent